Iran in the bible

 In the end, according to Ezekiel, Gog’s alliance will be destroyed.

-Because the nations mentioned in Ezekiel 38–39 closely resemble key players involved in Israel’s recent 12-day war with Iran, many Christians have been questioning if it was the beginning of the prophesied Gog and Magog war.
-The alliances, hostilities, and geopolitical movements involving nations like Iran and Russia caused many to pay close attention.
+Because the nations mentioned in Ezekiel 38–39 closely resemble key players involved in Israel’s 12-day war with Iran last year and the current US-Israel battle against the evil Iranian Islamic regime, many Christians have been questioning if this is the beginning of the prophesied Gog and Magog war.
+The alliances, hostilities, and geopolitical movements involving nations like Iran and Russia have caused many to pay close attention.

 Several things indicate not yet—although, as God has done throughout Scripture, He is likely setting the stage.